spilman6/courses/pages/javascript/functions.md

 }
 ```

 In this example, the `name` variable is a parameter.
-When we call the function, we pass in an argument for the `name` parameter.
+When we call the function, we pass in the argument "John":

 ```javascript
 sayHello("John")